jimlinntu/remote-unlock/README.md

 # Remote Unlock

 ## Use case
 * If you install Ubuntu 20.04 server, you can choose to lock your disk by a password.
 However, this will let OpenSSH server run only after the disk being decrypted.
-Therefore, this repo will demonstrate how to enable a SSH server by Dropbear even if your disk is still encrypted.
+Therefore, this repo will demonstrate how to enable an SSH server by Dropbear even if your disk is still encrypted.

 ## Environment
 * `uname -a`: